THE DOCUMENTARY APPROACH

 Documentary wedding photography Dorset

 Documentary wedding photography is built on observation, not direction.
-The camera follows the day as it unfolds, rather than asking people to perform for it.
-What matters is what was really there: the atmosphere, the reactions, the relationships, and the moments that only happen when people are left to themselves.
+The camera stays close to the day as it happens, rather than asking people to perform for it.
+What matters is what was genuinely there: the atmosphere, the reactions, the relationships, and the fleeting moments that only happen when people are free to be themselves.

-My background is in photojournalism, and that still shapes the way I work.
+My background is in photojournalism, and it still shapes the way I work.
 Before weddings, I spent years photographing in press and documentary environments where timing, awareness and judgement mattered far more than control.
-Reading a room, anticipating what is about to happen, and working unobtrusively in high-pressure situations all carry directly into how I photograph a wedding day.
+Reading a room, anticipating what is about to happen, and working quietly in high-pressure situations all carry directly into how I photograph a wedding day.

-I have photographed more than 600 weddings in this style, across the UK and internationally.
-The venue, scale and format can all change, but the approach stays the same: observe carefully, stay close to what is really happening, and let the photographs tell the story honestly.
+I have photographed more than 600 weddings in this way, across Dorset, the UK and internationally.
+The venue, scale and format can all change, but the approach remains the same: observe carefully, stay close to what is real, and create photographs that tell the story honestly.
+You can explore the wider wedding photography approach, coverage and experience on my main wedding photography page.

 Dorset wedding documentary bride walks up aisle